bnkamalesh/webgo/README.md

 	"keyFile": "", // Private key file path of the certificate

-	"templatePath": "", // Folder containing all the templates "hideAccessLog": false, // if true, access log will not be printed
+	"templatePath": "", // Folder containing all the templates "hideAccessLog": false // if true, access log will not be printed }

-	"dbConfig": { // This is by default meant for MongoDB.
-You can use it for any database "name":     "",
-		"host":     "",
-		"port":     "",
-		"username": "",
-		"password": "",
-		"authSource": "",
-		"mgoDialString": "" // The full dial string, can be provided instead of filling all the other fields.
-It uses `mgo` //driver.
-	}
-}
 ```